wp-plugins/wow-moodboard-lite/readme.txt

 1. Edit your mood board inline, you can add images and videos, resize them and add captions
 2. A mood board implemented in a page of a webzine
 3. A mood board implemented in a post in the blog of a fashion label
+4. A Wow moodboard Pro with custom background, spotify albums and custom size

 == Changelog ==